How to Design a Robust WordPress Website in 2022

 9. Add Functionality to Your Website

-Once your web pages are created, it’s time to add some functionality.
-This includes contact forms, social media buttons, and e-commerce features.
+After creating your web pages, it’s essential to augment their capabilities discreetly.
+This involves incorporating contact forms, social media buttons, and e-commerce elements.

 10. Launch Your Website

-It’s also important to regularly update your website.
-This includes adding new content, fixing broken links, and updating plugins.
-By keeping your site up-to-date, you’ll ensure that it remains relevant and engaging for users.
+It is also imperative to regularly update your website.
+This involves adding fresh content, rectifying broken links, and updating plugins.
+Ensuring your site remains up-to-date guarantees its continued relevance and engagement for users.

 12. Create a Marketing Strategy